Skip to main content

 ADHD Documentation Guidelines

 Documentation guidelines are to be viewed as recommendations for qualified clinicians and students when submitting documentation.
-Documentation is reviewed on an individual basis, and accommodations are made in coordination with disability services and the student.
+Documentation is reviewed on an individual basis, and accommodations are made in coordination with a CAAR Access Coordinator and the student.

 Introduction